Facebook Fellowship Award Includes

 Computational Social Science

 We would like to support students who are working on advancing research in the social sciences with computational approaches.
-Topics of interest include but are not limited to algorithmic fairness and bias correction, norms and trust, political participation, information cascades and influence, graph partitioning and community discovery, location aware social networks and mobility, theoretic and practical models and analysis of social networks, computer-mediated communication in dyads and groups, social processes after natural disasters and crises, well-being, social support, and mental health support.
+Topics of interest include but are not limited to theoretic and practical models and analysis of social networks, information cascades and influence, causal inference in networks, computer-mediated communication in dyads and groups, norms and trust, political participation, location aware social networks and mobility, social processes after natural disasters and crises, well-being, social support, and mental health support.

 We would like to support students who are working on advancing the state-of-the-art in computer graphics and efficient real-time rendering for augmented and virtual reality.
 Topics of interest include but are not limited to applications of machine learning methods, ray tracing and ray casting hardware, physically based shading, geometry processing and compression, image and video compression, perceptual rendering, high quality avatars, global illumination, scene prefiltering, and rendering complexity reduction.